Cashing In On The White House Connection: It's Not Just Hunter Biden

 Billy Carter appeared to relish his role as the president's colorful kid brother, raking in money through personal appearances, guest shots on TV's Hee Haw and even his own eponymous brand of beer.

-When it came out that he'd also accepted money for lobbying from the Libyan government, his financial dealings no longer seemed quite so funny.
+When it came out that he had also accepted money for lobbying from the Libyan government, his financial dealings no longer seemed quite so funny.

 Being related to a high-ranking politician can be lucrative, as former Vice President Joe Biden's son Hunter has discovered.

-Hunter Biden accepted a $50,000-a-month seat on the board of the Ukrainian gas company Burisma Holdings, despite no experience in the energy business.
+Hunter Biden accepted a seat on the board of the Ukrainian gas company Burisma Holdings, reportedly for $50,000 a month, despite no experience in the energy business.

 But the younger Biden is hardly the first relative of a high-ranking politician to try to cash in on his or her famous relative's position.